-Thin Ice VR is the second VR project that Calvert has been involved in at Torrens University.
-In 2017, he was the Project Lead on a VR collaboration between Torrens University and the ABC that immerses school students in the main events of the World War 2 Kokoda track campaign.
+Thin Ice VR is the second VR project that James Calvert has been involved in at Torrens University.
+In 2017, he was the Project Lead on a VR collaboration between Torrens University and the ABC that immerses school students in the main events of the World War II Kokoda track campaign.

 Thin Ice VR –A Monkeystack and Shackleton Epic Expedition Production

 Developed and financed with the assistance of: South Australian Film Corporation, Screen Australia and Adelaide Film Festival Investment Fund

 Supported by: Kathmandu, One Ocean Expeditions and Documentary Australia Foundation

 World Premiere Presented by Adelaide Film Festival and the South Australian Museum